mokasquarl/mokasquarl.github.io/_posts/2020-3-3-nCoVref.md

 title: Using SARS-CoV-2 Reference Genome to Align Outbreak Sequencing Data
 ---

-In this post we take the reference genome established by the CDC: [Severe acute respiratory syndrome coronavirus 2 isolate Wuhan-Hu-1, complete genome.](https://www.ncbi.nlm.nih.gov/nuccore/1798174254) To begin we need to grab just the *FASTA* data and save it as a file under something like **nCoVref.fasta**
+In this post we use the reference genome established by the CDC: [Severe acute respiratory syndrome coronavirus 2 isolate Wuhan-Hu-1, complete genome.](https://www.ncbi.nlm.nih.gov/nuccore/1798174254) To begin we need to grab just the *FASTA* data and save it as a file under something like **nCoVref.fasta**

 Next we will use samtools to index this reference file.